Armora Gedel (Addis Ababa)

 For more info about this wall and other climbing spots around Ethiopia, contact me at email@example.com.

 Go to the Farensay neighborhood in the northeast quadrant of Addis Ababa.
 Take the Farensay road all the way to the end, where minibuses, mid-sized buses and taxis are waiting in a dirt plaza.
 (This is your last chance to buy fruit, bread, etc.) Turn left and begin driving up the mountain.
 After a few hundred meters, you will go beyond the houses of the city on a windy dirt road and be surrounded by eucalyptus trees.
 Stay left when the road forks at a small rock quarry/gravel production.
-Continue up the road that will meet up with a large work site with enormous trucks are moving earth back and forth throughout the city.
+Continue up the road that will meet up with a former large work site.
 You can park here or continue straight through the work site on a road with really bad cobbles.
-If you continue, park at the big bend in front of a small creek.
+If you continue, park at the bend in front of a small creek.
+From this point expect to walk for at least 30 minutes to get to the base of the cliff.

 (If you take a taxi you may have to walk from the bus and taxi dirt plaza below.
-If so, expect about 15 minutes extra walking to get to the above described parking)
+If so, expect about 2 km more walking to get to the above described parking)

 On foot, continue walking up the road.
-As you gain elevation, you will see what appears to be a very big cliff straight in front of you.
-This is Armora Gedel.
-There are two trails, one that goes to the top of the cliff up to the village Kile, and the other to the bottom.
+As you gain elevation, you might see what appears to be a very big cliff straight in front of you.
+I say MIGHT because these are eucalyptus forests and whether or not they are felled you will see what you see...
+Anyway Armora Gedel is literally straight ahead up the valley 1.5km on the left.
+There are two trails, the main one that goes to the top of the cliff up to the village Kile, and the other to the bottom.
 Please walk around farmers' plots and respect the locals' animals.

 Featured Route For Armora Gedel (Addis Ababa)